 Effective user personas start with user research.
 User research is the only way to achieve an accurate understanding of the people interacting with the product.
 Conducting interviews and observational studies of people in the contexts where they will use the product will reveal different mindsets, motivations, pain points, and behaviors.
-The insights from user research are absolutely necessary for ensuring the product’s design direction is relevant to users.
-The amount of research that goes into creating a user persona template directly influences the accuracy of the representation.
+User research insights are necessary for ensuring that the product’s design direction is relevant to users.
+The amount of research that goes into creating a user persona template influences the accuracy of the representation.
 Sometimes, the constraints of a project don’t allow for any field studies, and in that case, web or app analytics and competitive analysis can serve as the basis for user persona templates.
 By conducting research, product teams avoid creating stereotypical or entirely fictional representations of the end-user.

 The next step is to identify user characteristics and behavioral patterns that emerge from user research.
-Once you start grouping these traits and behaviors into clusters, clear identities start to form.
+Once you start grouping these traits and behaviors into clusters, clear identities begin to form.
 Often, several user personas will surface from research.
-If multiple personas appear to similar, consolidate them or completely eliminate the user groups that don’t contribute to the business goals of the product.
+If multiple personas appear too similar, consolidate them, or eliminate the user groups that don’t contribute to the product’s business goals.

 After collecting all the data, it’s time to construct each persona’s description.
-Aurora Harley, a User Experience Specialist with the Nielson Norman Group, identifies several essential components to include in a user persona description:
+Aurora Harley, a User Experience Specialist with the Nielson Norman Group, identifies several essential components in a user persona description:

 Try not to include too many personal details in a user persona description.
-Too many details can discredit the persona as an effective analytical tool.
+Too many details can discredit the persona as a useful analytical tool.
 Don Norman, the first to coin the term user experience, explains that user personas “only need to be realistic, not real, and not necessarily even accurate (as long as they accurately characterize the user base).”

 Mobile app user personas are only valuable when they’re active in interaction scenarios.
 A scenario illustrates how a particular persona will interact with the mobile product in a relevant context to achieve the primary goal.
 This process is how product teams determine the product’s core user journeys.
 Scenarios are always written from the persona’s perspective and are high-level depictions of the product’s user flow.

 Sharing the final user personas with the entire product team is vital to the project as a whole.
 All team members, including stakeholders, need to internalize user personas to find value in them.
-As the team builds a positive association with the final personas, they will begin to speak of them as if they were real people.
-As a result, decision decisions will naturally evoke empathy towards the product’s core users.
+As the team builds a positive association with the final personas, they will begin to speak of them as real people.
+As a result, design decisions will naturally evoke empathy towards the product’s core users.

 The next part of this article will illustrate the information above with an example of a user persona template.

 For this exercise, the example will reference an imaginary fitness app.
-More specifically, a fitness app that allows users to search, read details and register for fitness classes in a selected area.
-The app also allows business owners to add class listings.
+More specifically, a fitness app that allows users to search, read details, and register for fitness classes in a selected area.
+The app also enables business owners to add class listings.
 For consistency, the example app is named FoundFitness.

 FoundFitness has two personas.
-The primary persona is users who are searching for fitness classes and the secondary persona is owners of fitness clubs who are looking to list their services.
-Below is one variation of FoundFitness’ primary persona.
+The primary persona is users searching for fitness classes, and the secondary persona is owners of fitness clubs who are looking to list their services.
+Below is one variation of FoundFitness’s primary persona.